What strikes your mind as I call out for Oyster Bay?

 Oyster Bay could be used for sure – just pair it with whites, off-whites, and natural hardwood textures.

-If you have wooden plank flooring – it is a plus!
+If you have wooden plank flooring or any type of gray colored floor – it is a plus!

 Use white marble stone around the fireplace or simply white painted exposed brick to add a perfect rustic farmhouse touch!